intel-analytics/ipex-llm/python/llm/example/GPU/vLLM-Serving/README.md

 When finish executing, the low-bit model has been saved at `/llm/fp8-model-path`.

 Later we can use the option `--low-bit-model-path /llm/fp8-model-path` to use the low-bit model.

+### 5. Known issues

+#### Runtime memory

+If runtime memory is a concern, you can set --swap-space 0.5 to reduce memory consumption during execution.
+The default value for --swap-space is 4, which means that by default, the system reserves 4GB of memory for use when GPU memory is insufficient.